otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-02.2-versioning-retries/README.md

 ### 1.1 Why Version Your API?

-A breaking change is any change that requires existing clients to update their code.
-Common examples include removing a field from a response, renaming an endpoint, or changing the format of a request body.
+A **breaking change** is any change that requires existing clients to update their code.
+Common examples include:

+- Removing a field from a response
+- Renaming an endpoint
+- Changing the format of a request body
+- Changing the meaning of an existing field

 Without versioning, any breaking change immediately breaks all clients.
+With versioning, you give clients time to migrate on their own schedule.

 ---